 - anticipate and preemptively respond to commentary and questions

 An exciting tournament, an ethics bowl is a great way for students to deepen their understanding and appreciation of interesting ethical and social issues.
-Read about the team's participation in the 2019 National Bioethics Bowl.
+Read about the team’s participation in past ethics bowls.

 As part of the Puget Sound Ethics Bowl team, students get a chance to:

-- Represent the university at various public Ethics Bowl Competitions attended by professionals in industry, politics, and education.
+- Represent the university at various public Ethics Bowl Competitions attended by professionals in government, health, technology, business, and education.

 - Learn about ethical theories and their application to concrete and timely issues.

-- Develop invaluable skills including philosophical reasoning, presenting effective oral argument, considering alternative points of view, thinking about difficult but timely and important issues, and working effectively in a small team.
+- Develop invaluable skills including philosophical reasoning, effective oral argumentation, considering alternative points of view, thinking about difficult but timely and important issues, and working effectively in a small team.

-- Have great conversations and discussions with other students, both at Puget Sound and at the events themselves.
+- Have great conversations and discussions with other students, both at Puget Sound during the semester and at the events.

-- The possibility of earning 0.25 units of activity credit per semester by registering for Phil 499 during Fall and/or Spring.
+- Earn 0.25 units of activity credit per semester by registering for Phil 499 during Fall and/or Spring.

 In connection with the Puget Sound Access Programs, members of the Puget Sound Ethics Bowl team have been involved in coaching high school ethics bowl teams from Tacoma Public Schools.